Medical

 - Once you've spent the full fund, you're responsible for remaining costs

-- You can't use the funds for pharmacy, dental or vision expenses, like you can with the HSA
+- You can't use the funds for dental or vision expenses, like you can with the HSA

 - You can't use the funds for premiums